Types and Casting

 Qubits

 There is a quantum bit (qubit) type that is interpreted as a reference to a two-level subsystem of a quantum state.
 The statement qubit name; declares a reference to a quantum bit.
 These qubits are referred to as “virtual qubits” (in distinction to “physical qubits” on actual hardware; see below).
 The statement qubit[size] name; declares a quantum register with size qubits.
 Sizes must always be compile-time constant positive integers.
-Quantum registers are static arrays of qubits that cannot be dynamically resized.
+Quantum registers cannot be resized after declaration.

 The label name[j] refers to a qubit of this register, where \(j\in \{0,1,\dots,\mathrm{size}(\mathrm{name})-1\}\) is an integer.